lampenny/vocabulary-builder/README.md

 # Vocabulary Builder

 A vocabulary builder to help with Japanese language learning.
+Uses Nextjs and Tailwindcss.

+### Demo credentials

+Enter any email/password.
+Alternatively go straight to `/home` url.

 ## Getting Started